Find tools for communicating with your students online at UBC. All tools recommended by the LT Hub receive central technical and pedagogical support.

 OnTask Messages

-Send targeted messages to groups of students who meet specific learning criteria (e.g., those performing well or poorly on a learning activity).
+Create targeted messages for groups of students who meet specific learning criteria (e.g., those performing well or struggling with a learning activity).

 What are the benefits?